Leonard Cohen: Lawsuits and financial troubles

 In late 2005, Cohen's daughter Lorca began to suspect his longtime manager, Kelley Lynch, of financial impropriety.
-According to Cohen biographer Sylvie Simmons, Lynch "took care of Leonard's business affairs ...
-[She was] not simply his manager but a close friend, almost part of the family."
+According to the Cohen biographer Sylvie Simmons, Lynch handled Cohen's business affairs and was a close family friend.
 Cohen discovered that he had unknowingly paid a credit card bill of Lynch's for $75,000, and that most of the money in his accounts was gone, including money from his retirement accounts and charitable trust funds.
 This had begun as early as 1996, when Lynch started selling Cohen's music publishing rights, despite the fact that Cohen had had no financial incentive to do so.

-In October 2005, Cohen sued Lynch, alleging that she had misappropriated over US$5 million from Cohen's retirement fund, leaving only $150,000.
+In October 2005, Cohen sued Lynch, alleging that she had misappropriated more than US$5 million from his retirement fund, leaving only $150,000.
 Cohen was sued in turn by other former business associates.
-These events placed him in the public spotlight, including a cover feature on him with the headline "Devastated!" in the Canadian magazine Maclean's.
+The events drew media attention, including a cover feature with the headline "Devastated!" in the Canadian magazine Maclean's.
 In March 2006, Cohen won a civil suit and was awarded US$9 million by a Los Angeles County superior court.
 Lynch ignored the suit and did not respond to a subpoena issued for her financial records.
 NME reported that Cohen might never be able to collect the awarded amount.
-In 2012, Lynch was jailed for 18 months and five years' probation for harassing Cohen after he dismissed her.
+In 2012, Lynch was jailed for 18 months and given five years' probation for harassing Cohen after he dismissed her.